 Considered to be one of the biggest man-made lakes in India, Wular Lake is known for its beauty across the country.
 The Lake is also famous for terrestrial birds such as Common Cuckoo, Himalayan Monal, Himalayan Woodpecker, and many others to name.
 One can also go for various water sports like boating, and skiing on the Lake.

 Area – 260 square km

 11. Kolleru Lake – Andhra Pradesh

 It is one of the largest freshwater lakes in the country and the largest shallow freshwater Lake in Asia.
 The Lake gets the water from seasonal Tammileru and Budameru streams.
-It is also connected to the Godavari and Krishna irrigation system.
-The Lake is amongst the ideal tourist attractions in Andhra Pradesh.
+It is also connected to the Godavari and Krishna irrigation systems.
+The Lake is among the ideal tourist attractions in Andhra Pradesh.
 In the year 1999, the Lake was declared to be a wildlife sanctuary.